-The overarching goal of our laboratory is to characterize a novel endogenous protective signaling network of mammalian cells and tissues, in order to provide insight into the molecular mechanisms underlying disease and to highlight novel therapeutic avenues.
+The overarching goal of our laboratory is to characterize a novel endogenous protective signaling network of mammalian cells and tissues to provide insight into the molecular mechanisms underlying disease and to highlight novel therapeutic avenues.

-O-GlcNAc is a glycan modification of thousands of intracellular proteins, that was discovered at Johns Hopkins by a BCBM graduate student.
-O-GlcNAc has been implicated in regulating cellular processes as diverse as protein folding, localization, degradation, activity, post-translational modifications, and interactions.
-The cell co-ordinates these molecular events, on thousands of cellular proteins, in concert with environmental and physiological cues to fine-tune epigenetics, transcription, translation, signal transduction, cell cycle, and metabolism.
+O-GlcNAc is a glycan modification of thousands of intracellular proteins such as transcription factors, kinases, and cytoskeletal proteins.
+O-GlcNAc has been implicated in regulating cellular processes including protein folding, localization, degradation, activity, post-translational modifications, and interactions.
+The cell co-ordinates these molecular events, on thousands of cellular proteins, in concert with environmental and physiological cues, to fine-tune epigenetics, transcription, translation, signal transduction, cell cycle, and metabolism.
 The cellular stress response is no exception: diverse forms of injury result in dynamic changes to the O-GlcNAc subproteome that promote survival.
-Research in the laboratory is broadly focused on answering two questions in cell models of oxidative stress and ex vivo models of cardiac ischemia reperfusion injury: Firstly, Which proteins are dynamically O-GlcNAc modified in response to injury, and how does this simple sugar modify protein function to promote cell survival.
+Research in the laboratory is broadly focused on answering two questions in cell models of oxidative stress and ex vivo models of cardiac ischemia reperfusion injury: Firstly, which proteins are dynamically O-GlcNAc modified in response to injury and how does this simple sugar modify protein function to promote cell survival.
 Secondly, how are the enzymes that add and remove O-GlcNAc regulated at times of injury.
-We utilize traditional biochemical and molecular biology based techniques in combination with high throughput technologies (mass spectrometry) and genetic manipulation to address these questions.
+We utilize traditional biochemical and molecular biology based techniques in combination with high throughput technologies and genetic manipulation to address these questions.